BloodAxe/xView3-The-First-Place-Solution/README.md

 I experimented with several variants of CircleNet architecture during the time of competition.
 After running dozens of architecture search experiments I selected three architectures that performed the best.
 In this challenge, due to the time constraint for the inference, I didn't consider heavy encoders (B7, V2L, Transformers).
-Instead, I used the deep ensembling [3] technique to an average output of different smaller models to reduce the variance of my predictions.
+Instead, I used the deep ensemble [3] technique to an average output of different smaller models to reduce the variance of my predictions.
 And the ensemble of N smaller models has been proven to work better than a single giant network.
 My best performing solution is an ensemble of 12 models (3x4 scheme - Three architectures from above - B4, B5 & V2S, 4 folds for each architecture).
 Ensembling is also known to be a good way to fight the label noise, which was present in the training data (more on this in the next section).

 * EfficientNet B4 Encoder with Unet Decoder and decoupled head with GroupNorm and PixelShuffle (b4_unet_s2)
 * EfficientNet B5 Encoder with Unet Decoder and decoupled head with GroupNorm and PixelShuffle (b5_unet_s2)